uma-email/poc/README.md

 # Decentralized Identity-Based Access Control

-To transfer data from sender to recipient, AEMS uses the [Decentralized Identity-Based Access Control][2] (DIBAC) technology that is built around the UMA 2.0 protocol standard (AEMS ⊃ DIBAC ⊃ UMA 2.0).
+To transfer data from sender to recipient, AEMS uses the [Decentralized Identity-Based Access Control (DIBAC)][2] technology that is built around the UMA 2.0 protocol standard (AEMS ⊃ DIBAC ⊃ UMA 2.0).

 DIBAC works without central shared OIDC provider as well as without federated OIDC providers.
 There is no need to build a trust relationship between security domains.
 This concept uses the UMA-compliant challenge–response mechanism with the permission ticket.